DEV-GRAVES/power-automate-sharepoint-http-request-cookbook/README.md

 ## Introduction

 I'm compiling a list of all SharePoint endpoints that I find helpful, and I think you may too.
-I'm focusing on Power Automate, but you can use them with other tools.
+I'm focusing on Power Automate with the [Send an HTTP request to SharePoint action](https://manueltgomes.com/reference/power-automate-action-reference/send-an-http-request-to-sharepoint-action/), but you can use them with other tools.

 If you have any questions on how to use them, please go to [Power Automate: Get dynamic information from SharePoint](https://tgom.es/ymar6), where I do my best to explain the concepts and provide examples.

 ---